 Study Abroad in Cuba

 API offers students the opportunity to study abroad in Cuba at the Universidad de la Habana for a summer, January term, or semester.
-Programs are available in Cuban and Caribbean Studies, and Spanish Language and Cuban Culture, with coursework focusing on Cuban history, culture, cinema, and more.
+Programs in Havana are available in Cuban and Caribbean Studies, and Spanish language and Cuban culture, with coursework focusing on Cuban history, culture, cinema, and more.
+API also offers students the opportunity to study abroad in Santa Clara at the Universidad Central Marta Abreu de Las Villas for the fall or spring semester.
+Programs in Santa Clara are available in Cuban and Caribbean Studies, Spanish language and Cuban culture, as well as international business and social sciences.

 Bienvenidos a Cuba